-Heating control algorithm is nothing more than a heating scheme built in the temperature thermostat responsible for maintaining the desired temperature in the room.
+Heating control algorithms is nothing more than a heating scheme built in the temperature thermostat.
+It is responsible for maintaining the desired temperature in the room.
 It decides about effectiveness and functionality of the device.
 Accuracy of the algorithm results in precise heating control and consequently in lower bills and user’s satisfaction.

 How to control heating economically?
 What is the difference between a simple and a technologically advanced control algorithm?
 Which one will work best to control radiators and which one to control underfloor heating?

-Radiator (convection) heating is characterized by fast heating of radiators to high temperatures, and consequently fast warming up of rooms (from several to several dozen minutes).
+Radiator (convection) heating is characterized by fast heating of radiators to high temperatures.
+Also by consequently fast warming up of rooms (from several to several dozen minutes).
 Similarly in the opposite direction – fast cooling of radiators and rooms.
-Floor heating, on the other hand, is characterized by low heating surface temperature, as well as high thermal inertia (long heating up and cooling down time – up to several hours).
+On the other hand, floor heating is characterized by low heating surface temperature.
+Also, it is characterized by high thermal inertia (long heating up and cooling down time – up to several hours).

 Not every control program is suitable for every type of heating.
 In order to choose the most suitable control system for your home, it is worth to be aware of that.

 This is the simplest two-position algorithm (on/off).
-It works on the basis of the difference, at which the thermostat, after reaching the temperature set by the user, sends the heating demand signal to the boiler again.
-It causes constant temperature oscillation – heating up, cooling down, heating up, cooling down, etc. If the hysteresis is set at ± 0.5 degrees Celsius, and the demand value is 23 degrees, the thermostat will start the boiler when the temperature drops to 22.5 degrees, and turn it off when it rises to 23.5.
+The thermostat, after reaching the temperature set by the user, sends the heating demand signal to the boiler again.
+It causes constant temperature oscillation – heating up, cooling down, heating up, cooling down, etc. If the hysteresis is set at ± 0.5 degrees Celsius, and the demand value is 23 degrees, the thermostat will start the boiler.
+When the temperature drops to 22.5 degrees, and turn it off when it rises to 23.5.
 This scheme is based on slight overdriving, and does not guarantee precision.
 Due to the high inertia of underfloor heating, hysteresis is not recommended in thermostats designed for underfloor heating.
 It gives more satisfactory results in radiator heating.

 A more stable solution is pulse-width modulation control, or Pulse-Width Modulation.
 This is also a two-position mechanism (on/off), but it includes heating time as an additional parameter.
 In PWM, the difference between the set temperature and the current temperature determines how long the heating device will run.
 This is done based on a set table of formulas.
 For better understanding, let’s transfer this mechanism into a rule.
-To maintain the set temperature, if the temperature difference is X degrees – the heating device will turn on for Y minutes (predetermined heating time).
+To maintain the set temperature, if the temperature difference is X degrees – the heating device will turn on for Y minutes..
 A small difference means short heating, a big difference – long (different rooms heat up in different time).
-This algorithm – due to taking into account the heating time – is used to control the underfloor heating system with good results.
+This algorithm is used to control the underfloor heating system with good results.

 Internal Temperature Load Compensation is a high-tech precision temperature maintenance algorithm that can be described as the new TPI.
-It is more accurate and – by modulating the time of opening / closing the actuator – provides even better control over heating.
+It is more accurate and provides even better control over heating.

 SALUS Controls company offers temperature thermostats suitable for all types of heating.
-In comparison with thermostats of other brands it comes out better in terms of matching the control algorithm to the type of heating.
+In comparison with other brands it comes out better in terms of matching the control algorithm to the type of heating.
 For example, models dedicated to floor heating are equipped with ITLC / TPI or PWM algorithms (not limited to hysteresis).
-So, it is worth emphasizing that on the way to modernity, SALUS Controls company has developed and proved in operation also more precise algorithms than PWM.
+So, SALUS Controls company has developed and proved in operation also more precise algorithms than PWM.

-Each system should be considered individually, but let’s assume that radiator installations – in cooperation with thermostatic radiatorheads – can be handled by standard models, as well as those from SALUS Smart Home wireless series.
-For underfloor heating – apart from the Smart Home series – the best choice are products from the Expert HTR, Expert NSB and Expert lines.
+Each system should be considered individually.
+Although, let’s assume that radiator installations can be handled by standard models.
+As well as those from SALUS Smart Home wireless series.
+For underfloor heating – the best choice are products from the Expert HTR, Expert NSB and Expert lines.

-Digital, wired temperature thermostat (flush mounted model – installation in φ 60 mm box) with PWM system and ability to create schedules.
+Digital, wired temperature thermostat (flush mounted model – installation in φ 60 mm box).
+It has PWM system and ability to create schedules.
 It is used to control surface heating or cooling (e.g. underfloor heating).
 Through a wiring centre, the thermostat influences the economical operation of daytime thermostats (night-time temperature reduction – NSB).
 It cooperates with KL08NSB or KL06-M (230V) and NC or NO type actuators.